cert-manager/website/content/en/docs/usage/csi.md

 The resulting signed certificate and generated key will be written to that node's file system to be mounted to the pods file system.
 Since the driver needs access to the nodes file system it must be made privileged.
-Once mounted, the pod will begin execution with the unique private key and certiciate available in its file system, as defined by its mount path.
+Once mounted, the pod will begin execution with the unique private key and certificate available in its file system, as defined by its mount path.

 By default, the driver will keep track of certificates created in order to